Best Sittong Homestays Amid Orange Orchards

 What to Expect During Your Stay

 Birdwatchers love Sittong, and it’s easy to see why.
-This part of the Darjeeling district is home to a rich variety of Himalayan birds—some of which you might spot right from your balcony.
+This part of the Darjeeling district is home to a wide variety of Himalayan birds—some of which you might spot right from your balcony.
 The mornings here are a treat, with layers of mist slowly lifting to reveal mountain ridges and orange gardens.
 Evenings are best spent chatting with locals around a fire, sipping on hot tea or local brews, and sharing stories.

 There are waterfalls, riverside picnic spots, and camping areas nearby.
 If you’re into photography or nature exploration, Sittong is an open canvas.
 And if you’re just here to relax, well, you won’t find a more peaceful setting.